Dennis Rice, Gestalt Counsellor Therapist.

 I see therapy as a great personal and business tool and strongly believe that the robustness it adds to a client via good supportive empathic therapy greatly aids both.
 I also volunteer one day for a mental health charity and have considerable experience with helping clients work their way through issues around anxiety, sexual abuse, relationships, and bereavement.

-My training is in Gestalt and, to that end, I very much like the idea of helping the client to explore what past or future interruptions might be affecting their well-being in the present, particularly as it has been shown that the more "present" we are the more we are able to lead happier and more fulfilling lives.
+My training is in Gestalt and, to that end, I very much like the idea of helping my client to explore what past or future interruptions might be affecting their well-being in the present, particularly as it has been shown that the more 'present' we are the more we are able to lead happier and more fulfilling lives.

 "I am not what happened to me, I am what I choose to become."
 Carl Jung.

 - Diploma in Counselling from the Gestalt Centre, London.